Eltaurus-Lt/Anki-Encript/README.md

 ### known issues
 The Encrypt button does not work from the Editor window used for creating new cards — only from the Editor for browsing existing Cards.

+## Copyright notice

+Copyright © 2023-2025 Eltaurus

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Support

+If you found this repository useful, please consider supporting the development by rating it on AnkiWeb:

 <a href="https://ankiweb.net/shared/info/501789684" target="_blank"><img src="https://i.imgur.com/CoCMk2T.png" alt="Rate the Add-on on AnkiWeb"  style="height: 37px"></a>